PeterBrechner/Multimodality/README.txt

     %bin_concentration = sd(bins)*bins_diff(bins)
     %note: ensure correct order of magnitude given units above
         %bin_concentration = 10^4*sd(bins)*bins_diff(bins)
+%idx = indices (one for each SD) separating smaller habits (sphere, column,
+ %plate) from larger habits (graupel, dendrite, aggregate)
+    %if habits are unknown, or if the use of habits to control bimodal2
+     %parameters is undesired, input anything here
+    %Note: this feature was added while working with data from IMPACTS and
+     %might not reflect the typical habit breakdown of modes from HAIC/HIWC

 %Additional inputs to TrimodalityTest.m, set in Input.m: